redbloxian1212/redbloxian1212/README.md

 * Fixed character instability at high speeds by creating dedicated hitboxes and tuning Humanoid State

 ###  [Shoot a Brainrot](https://www.rolimons.com/game/78949013360566)

-* For HR: Implemented a config-driven offset system for character constructors, eliminating manual alignment errors and streamlining the workflow between the modeling and programming team.
-* For non HR: I tweaked the constructor function to apply rotation properties to the align orientation
+* I tweaked the constructor function to apply rotation properties to the align orientation which sped up content updates and prevented ping pong between modelers and scripters

 ## Reach out
 **Discord:** @hask3l